Asymptotics of KdV shock waves via the Riemann-Hilbert approach: Unique solution for the vector model RHP

 \begin{proof} Given \eqref{al} and \eqref{be}, consider the function

 By the symmetry property we have $\ti p(-k)=\ti p(k)$.
 Moreover, this function does not have jumps for $k\in [-\I c, \I c]$, and $\ti p(k)\to 1$ as $k\to \infty$.
 Thus, it must be a meromorphic (in fact, rational) function of $\la=k^2$ in the whole complex plane.
 Due to \eqref{invJ} and \eqref{zhut} the function $\hat\alpha(k)\hat\beta(k)$ has the only zero, simple with respect to $\la$, at the point $\la=\la(x,t)$, and the only simple pole (again with respect to $\la$) at $\la = -a^2$.
-We conclude that which together with \eqref{defgamma} implies \eqref{green}. \end{proof} In turn, decomposing \eqref{green} with respect to $\frac{1}{2k^2}$ we get the trace formula \eqref{qmodl}.
-It proves once more a well-known result that \eqref{qmodl} is the same as \eqref{qmodd}.
-Moreover, the property of the combination of theta functions involved in $m^{mod}_1(k)m^{mod}_2(k)$ to be a rational function of the spectral parameter $\la$ is tightly connected with the analogous property of the product of two branches of the Baker--Akhiezer function.
+We conclude that which together with \eqref{defgamma} implies \eqref{green}. \end{proof} In turn, decomposing \eqref{green} with respect to $\frac{1}{2k^2}$ we get the same trace formula \eqref{qmodl} for $q^{\text{mod}}(x,t,\xi)$ in \eqref{osnova}.
+It proves that \beq q^{\text {mod}}(x,t,\xi)= q^{\text{per}}(x,t,\xi).\eeq Moreover, the property of the combination of theta functions involved in $m^{mod}_1m^{mod}_2$ to be a rational function of the spectral parameter $\la=k^2$ is tightly connected with the analogous property of the product of two branches of the Baker--Akhiezer function.
 It allows us to expect that this approach may considerably simplify the evaluation of asymptotics in the case of finite gap backgrounds.